vincentbernat/hellogopher/README.md

 This example relies on modules to retrieve dependencies.
 This require use of Go 1.11.
 To update a dependency, just edit `go.mod`.
-If you don't want to set a specific version, delete the line: on the next `go` command, the latest version will be inserted automatically.
+If you don't want to set a specific version, use `go get -u DEPENDENCY@REVISION`.

 For older versions of Go, it's possible to use `vgo` instead: